Thunder2103/Algorithms-Visualiser/README.md

 2. Compare current value to the target
 3. If the value is equal to the target then return true
 4. If the value is not equal to the target then go to the next element
-5. Repeat steps 2 - 4 until the end of array is reached or target is found
+5. Repeat steps 2 - 4 until the end of array is reached
-6. If the end of the array has been reached and target has not beem found, return false
+6. If the end of the array has been reached and target has not been found, return false

 Time Complexity: O(n)<br>
 Space Complexity: O(1)